chikeezeh/Project_Item_Catalog/README.md

 5. On the terminal run ```python populate_database.py ``` to populate the database with default items.
 6. Finally, run ```python project.py ``` to run the server.
 7. Open your browser and go to ```http://localhost:5000/category/``` to open the home page.
-8. Create and account with Google to be able to Create, Update and delete Items.
+8. Create an account with Google to be able to Create, Update and delete Items.

 ## **LICENSE**